Oliver Zelenika: Dinamo Zagreb and Lokomotiva Zagreb

 At the end of the 2012–13 season, Zelenika returned to Dinamo Zagreb and rejoined the club's first-team squad.
 On 23 July 2013, after an abrupt departure of the club's first-team goalkeeper Pablo Migliore, Zelenika was fielded by the head coach Krunoslav Jurčić in a 2013–14 UEFA Champions League qualifying phase home match against Fola Esch, thus making his first official appearance for the club and also keeping a clean sheet in a 1–0 win.
 He would make his first league appearance for the club five days later, playing a full match and keeping a clean sheet in a goalless draw against Rijeka.
 After achieving his fourth consecutive clean sheet in his fourth appearance for the club, Jurčić praised Zelenika and commented that he "is exactly the type of a goalkeeper the club needs, a one that would not touch the ball for 60 minutes, but would still be able to react well enough to an opponent's clear-cut chance."
 In a matter of weeks Zelenika's squad status changed from a talented reserve goalkeeper to a first-team regular.
 Before he would leave the club on 24 January 2014 to join Lokomotiva on a five-months long loan spell, Zelenika will have produced a tally of 23 appearances for the club and concede 17 goals.
 He would remain a first-choice goalkeeper for Lokomotiva as well and would go on to make another 15 league appearances by the end of the 2013–14 Prva HNL season.
 He would remain a first-choice goalkeeper for Lokomotiva next two seasons and make another 43 league appearances.
 In the summer of 2016, he didn't receive a new contract and left the club as a free player.

 Lechia Gdańsk

 On 15 March 2017 he signed a contract until the summer of 2018 with Lechia Gdańsk.
 A backup for Dušan Kuciak, he went on to feature in a single league match - a goalless home draw with Cracovia on 23 April 2018.
 In June 2018, Zelenika became a free player again.

 NEC Nijmegen

 Zelenika signed a contract until the end of the season with the option of an additional year for the Dutch Eerste Divisie side NEC Nijmegen on 29 October 2018, following the injury of the first-choice keeper Norbert Alblas.

+APOEL FC

+On 3 September 2026, APOEL announced the signing of Croatian goalkeeper Oliver Zelenika from NK Varaždin.
+APOEL welcomes Oliver Zelenika and wishes him every success in the blue and yellow.